Ecuador

 SquirrelMonkey1770677229

-Day 2 of Amazon Extension - Monday, March 9, 2026
+Post-Trip Extension - Day 2: Monday, March 9, 2026

 After breakfast, we'll take a 15-minute walk to La Selva's observation tower, soaring an impressive 120 feet above the forest floor.
-The naturalist and native guides will use a sighting scope to us the colorful birds enjoying the canopy and perhaps even primates.
+The naturalist and native guides will use a sighting scope to show us the colorful birds enjoying the canopy and perhaps even primates.

 Mandi Cocha is a 30-minute walk from the tower.
-This small lake boasts myriad vegetation and landscapes, displaying the beauty of the flooded forest.
+This small lake boasts a myriad of vegetation and landscapes, displaying the beauty of the flooded forest.
 With some luck, we might spot the famous giant otters that make their home nearby.

-We'll indulge in a delicious meal at the lodge with time to relax before bed.
+We'll indulge in a delicious meal at the lodge, with time to relax before bed.

 Included